Motorcycle personal protective equipment: Historical development

+The classic American 'biker' jacket was likely invented in 1925 by Henry Shaw of Leathertogs, a pioneering motorcycle clothing brand from Everett Massachusetts that disappeared shortly after WW2.
+Shortly afterwards, the classic Schott Perfecto motorcycle jacket with epaulets and diagonal zipper was produced from 1928 by Irving Schott, of Schott NYC in New York City.
+The Perfecto was made famous by Marlon Brando in The Wild One, (1954).
+Leather chaps, adapted from cowboy gear, were used by American bikers starting in the early 1960s.

-The one-piece racing leather suit, usually referred to as 'racing leathers', was first used by world champion motorcycle racer Geoff Duke in the 1950s.
+The one-piece racing leather suit, usually referred to as 'racing leathers', evolved from the one-piece boilersuit and later Sidcot suit used by pilots from 1916 onwards.
+The first form-fitting one-piece leather racing suit was apparently first commissioned by Velocette Managing Director Bertie Goodman circa 1948, and quickly adapted by world champion motorcycle racer Geoff Duke by 1950.
 Duke had the suit made for the purposes of streamlining, not safety, and like the majority of the leathers used at the time, was made from horsehide.
+The first woman to wear one-piece racing leathers was Anke-Eve Goldmann, who commissioned a form-fitting suit with diagonal zipper for racing from German manufacturer Harro by 1955.

 In 1994, the first leathers to achieve the European Standard for motorcycle clothing (EN 13595) were made by BKS (Made-to-Measure) Ltd and then Hideout Leather Ltd. These two companies went on to become the main suppliers of motorcycle clothing to the British police and emergency services (as well as supplying professional racers and ordinary civilians).

 In the European Union and UK, motorcycle garments must have armour on the inside at major impact regions such as shoulders, elbows, hips (with the exception of Class A or B) and knees.
 Optional protection may be present at the back, chest and lumbar.
 The European Standards for these protectors are EN 1621-1:2012, EN 1621-2:2014 and EN 1621-3:2018.
 Motorcycle armor was originally made from high density foam or foam backed hard polymers for impact absorption, and designed to prevent or reduce injury by spreading and dampening impact and shear strains to the wearer.
 However, viscoelastic materials are increasingly being used because they combine being soft to wear with significant impact absorption.
 In Europe, by law, armor has to have a CE mark.
-CE-marked armor comes in two levels, with Level 2 providing greater protection.
+CE-marked armor comes in two levels.

 Also, some motorcycle jackets use an airbag system.
 It deploys in the event of an accident, inflating to protect the rider's neck, torso, and lower back (see also Airbag and Air bag vest).
 Airbag protection has been used in MotoGP since 2007, and has been compulsory since 2018.

 In September 2021, Motorcycle News reported that variable-rigidity clothing could be the future of motorcycle clothing.
 Wang et al. (2021) described fabrics with tunable mechanical properties: "Their design can target desirable characteristics, such as high impact resistance."